Habbani Jews: Differences between Habbani Jews and Northern Yemenite Jews

 Though isolated, the Jews of Habban did maintain some level of contact with other Yemenite Jewish communities though said contact was infrequent and usually resulted from some quarrel over some point of Jewish law.

 Habbani Jews were described as taller and more muscular than their Muslim neighbors.
 The men did not sport peyot like other Yemeni Jews, and, rather than covering their heads, wore an oiled thong through their characteristically long hair.
 They plucked their mustaches, distinct from other Jews, but similar to neighboring Muslims.
 They wore a blue prayer shawl over one shoulder, or walked bare chested, smearing their torsos with sesame oil and indigo.
-A course calico loincloth, died indigo, covered their bottom, and they typically walked barefoot or with sandals.
+A coarse calico loincloth, died indigo, covered their bottom, and they typically walked barefoot or with sandals.
 The women wore their hair in tiny braids, and wore loose-fitting embroidered dresses.

 Unlike the Jews of northern Yemen, the Habbani Jews wore a jambiya or curved knife, matznaph (turban) and avne`t (sash).
 It was very uncommon for Jews in Yemen, outside of Habban, to wear the Jambiya.

 Habbani Jews practiced polygyny, which usually accounted for 10-20% of marriages.
 A co-wife in Habbani culture was referred to as "sarra", or ‘[potential] discord’ and was brought into the household without consent of the existing wives.
 Most women were prepubescent at the time of their first marriage.